gulfiliz/gulfiliz.github.io/_posts/2025-09-09-martin-eden.md

 cannot follow where he has gone intellectually.

-His new literary acquaintances are not interested in ideas — they are interested in career.
+His new literary acquaintances are not interested in ideas.
+They are interested in career.

 He is the most alone at the moment of his greatest success.